UPSC 2023 (Syllabus, Study Material, Quiz)

 It is a promising field for both men and women.

-Today many Geologists Scientists are engaged in environmental aspects such as urban and rural planning, exploration of fresh sources of water and prevention of its pollution, landfill closure etc. Many Geologist offer for Earth Science teacher, College professor and exploration companies.
+Today many Geologists and Scientists are engaged in environmental aspects such as urban and rural planning, exploration of fresh sources of water and prevention of its pollution, landfill closure etc. Many geologists offer for Earth Science teachers, College professors and exploration companies.

 Geology is a truly interdisciplinary science, its career potential branches into all related fields of science.